AnneMerlyn/flashcard-app/README.md

 3. What's Cookin' (Upcoming Features):

-   - Category Choices: Already out and about, helping you hop from one topic to another..
-(Done)
+   - Category Choices: Already out and about, helping you hop from one topic to another.. 🎉
    - Quiz mode: Challenge?
 Accepted.
 See how many you can get right
    - Score Shelf: No gold stars here, just pure, humble scores for your eyes only.
+   - And so much more...

+So, grab a comfy spot, and let's dive into the world of fun-fueled learning! 📖🤓

+P.S.
+Bring snacks!🍿😉

 ## Getting Started